 Babalon, as she has come to be known, has vastly ancient origins.
-As we have mentioned earlier, her name derives from a corruption of the Egyptian per-hapi-en-aunnu, ‘Nile Temple of Aunnu’.
+As we have mentioned earlier, her name derives from a corruption of the Egyptian per-hapi-en-aunnu, the ‘Nile Temple of Aunnu’.
 The Nile Temple, dedicated to Hathoor the goddess of the sky and the divine pillar or initiatic axis that links heaven with earth, refers to the nome centre of the place named by the Greeks as Heliopolis, the City of the Sun.
-The name Hathoor, Egyptian Het-hor, means literally ‘House of Horus’.
-Hathoor, or Babalon, is thus cognate with Nuit as personification of the supreme principle.
-As ‘clothed with the sun’, she is both the manifest and unmanifest principle.
-The relatively modern spelling of her name was derived from the Enochian Keys.
-By regular Qabalistic values the name ‘Babalon’ adds to 156, which is the number of the Zodiac as a unified principle (12 x 13).
-From that we can ascertain that while the absolute principle is not altered by any conditions of manifestation, Babalon, in her manifest aspect, is the ruler of the cosmological sphere.
-As we know that Horus in his earliest form as Set-Mentu is the Legislator or Lord of the Cosmic Cycle, we can understand how it is not really possible to separate Horus from Hathoor in the same way Shiva is not separate from Shakti and Hadit is not separate from Nuit, for these are dual aspects of the supreme principle.
+The name Hathoor (Het-hor) means literally ‘House of Horus’.
+Babalon is thus cognate with Nuit as the personification of the supreme principle.
+According to the book of Revelation 12: 1,

+The relatively modern spelling of the name Babalon was derived from the Enochian Keys.
+By Qabalistic values the name adds to 156, which is the number of the Zodiac as a unified principle (12 x 13).
+From that we can ascertain that while the absolute principle is not altered by any conditions of manifestation, our Lady Babalon, in her manifest aspect, is the ruler of the cosmological sphere.
+As we know that Horus in his earliest form as Set-Mentu is the Legislator or Lord of the Cosmic Cycle, we can understand how it is not really possible to separate Horus from Hathoor, in the same way Shiva is not separate from Shakti and Hadit is not separate from Nuit, for these are dual aspects of the supreme principle.
 From the corporeal point of view, Babalon is the type of the human soul, named the Scarlet Woman in the (Egyptian) Book of the Law.
 As such, she suffers the burden of good and evil, which resides in the human heart.

-Scorpio, ruled by fiery Mars, the energy or ‘blood’ of life, is sometimes understood as a correspondence of Babalon as the ‘Scarlet Woman’ referred to in the Book of the Law.
-It is worthwhile looking at a further correspondence of the number 156, KMVTz (Kemotz).
-Our Flaming Sword gives this as the Ruling Angel of the 1st Decanate of Scorpio.
+Scorpio, ruled by fiery Mars, the energy or ‘blood’ of life, is a correspondence of the Scarlet Woman.
+The number 156 also happens to be a number of Kemoz, an angel of Scorpio.
 The name suggests ‘essence of darkness’, which is similar to what is said in the Sepher Yetzirah as descriptive of the fifteenth path of Aquarius and Nuit.
-Darkness or blackness can symbolise the unmanifest or primordial state, which is identical with the supreme principal.
-In its inferior aspect, darkness is simply the darkness of ignorance, so we are at once confronted with the dual nature of symbolism.
+Darkness or blackness can symbolise the primordial state, which is identical with the supreme principle.
+In its inferior aspect, darkness is simply ignorance, so we are at once confronted with the dual nature of symbolism.
 Both aspects apply to the Scarlet Woman or human soul, for she must choose; to choose wisely she must learn the art of discrimination that makes true knowledge possible.
-As according to the Book of the Law, I: 57:
+As according to the Book of the Law, I: 57,

 There is the dove, and there is the serpent.
 Choose ye well!